-- Transportation methods
+- Transportation method

-A transportation endorsement ticket is required in any Class A hazard job that is more than 20 minutes surface travel from a hospital when the crew size is two to
+A transportation endorsement ticket is required in any Class A hazard job that is located more than 20 minutes surface travel from a hospital when the crew size is two to 10 workers.

 Occupational First Aid, Level 3 • XOCH 0820

-This course is the WorkSafeBC comprehensive firstaid course designed to cover the medical techniques considered to be within the responsibility of the first-aid attendant providing emergency care in industry.
-The curriculum in this 70-hour program includes:
+This WorkSafe BC comprehensive first aid course covers the medical techniques considered to be within the responsibility of the first-aid attendant providing emergency care in industry.
+The program is 70 hours and the curriculum includes: